aberk104/CS410-Project/docs/source/index.rst

 Additional Python Packages
 --------------------------
-In addition the pre-requisites listed above, the various files also utilize the following python packages that should be part of the default python build:
+In addition to the pre-requisites listed above, the various code files also utilize the following python packages.
+These should be part of a default python build using Anaconda; if not using Anaconda, these may need to be installed as well:

 - pandas